YK-Unit/AppRTCDemo/README.md

 =================================
 ####About AppRTCDemo#
 ---
 This is a WebRTC4iOS client demo.
-This demo show how 2 ios clients have a real-time video communication.
-If you have the TURN server, they can communicate in different LAN.
+This demo show how 2 ios clients have a real-time audio&video communication.
+If you have the STUN/TURN server, they can communicate in different LAN.

 ####Requirements#